olshevski/compose-navigation-reimagined/docs/nav-host.md

 }
 ```

-In this example the state of NavHost will be properly preserved, as it is placed outside of condition.
+In this example, the state of NavHost will be properly preserved, as it is placed outside of condition.

 If you do want to clear the state when NavHost is removed by condition, use `NavHostVisibility`/`NavHostAnimatedVisibility`.
 These composables properly clear the internal state of NavHost when the `visible` parameter is set to `false`: